BarJames12/BarJames12/README.md

 - Git and GitHub

-I have an independent learning ability , is fully motivated and has a high work ethic. </br>
+I have an independent learning ability , fully motivated and having a high work ethic. </br>
 Sociable and integrates great within a team, and a strong desire to develop in the workplace and learn. </br>
 Love coding and I have passion to learn and expolre new technologies. </br>